 HULQ, which stands for "Harmonized Universal Language Quality," is crafted with the understanding that linguistic accuracy and diversity should not be compromised.
 We're on a mission to bridge language gaps and ensure digital inclusivity.
 It’s our proprietary technology, fine-tuned to support an impressive range of more than 150 locales, including those traditionally left out of the digital conversation like Burmese, Oromo, Guaraní, and Palauan.
 HULQ is redefining spellchecking.

-As of October 2024, lexiQA's HULQ supports spellcheck in 195 locales (more locales are continuously added; see Locales Under Development):
+As of April 2024, lexiQA's HULQ supports spellcheck in 152 locales (more locales are continuously added; see Under development):

 Notes